mongodb/terraform-provider-mongodbatlas/website/docs/r/privatelink_endpoint.html.markdown

 ## Argument Reference

 * `project_id` - Required 	Unique identifier for the project.
-* `providerName` - (Required) Name of the cloud provider you want to create the private endpoint connection for.
-Must be AWS.
+* `providerName` - (Required) Name of the cloud provider for which you want to create the private endpoint service.
+Atlas accepts `AWS` or `AZURE`.
 * `region` - (Required) Cloud provider region in which you want to create the private endpoint connection.
-Accepted values are:
+Accepted values are: [AWS regions](https://docs.atlas.mongodb.com/reference/amazon-aws/#amazon-aws) and [AZURE regions](https://docs.atlas.mongodb.com/reference/microsoft-azure/#microsoft-azure)

+  AWS:
   * `us-east-1`
   * `us-east-2`
   * `us-west-1`